 You can do this by creating a detailed color-coded calendar or make it as simple as a list of topics to talk about that month.
 If you work better with deadlines, like I do, you could also put on your calendar “Blog due.”
 This way I see it on the calendar every day and can brainstorm while I go running or am driving.
 (Two of my best places for ideas!)

-Next week, we’ll get down to the nuts and bolts of how SEO works and what you need to pay attention to in Part 2.
+Next, we’ll get down to the nuts and bolts of how SEO works and what you need to pay attention to.
+Click here for Part 2: How to be Number 1 on Google with SEO.